Group 20 Rugby League 2026 Draw and Season Guide

-If you live anywhere in the Riverina—especially around Griffith, Leeton, or the small towns that bleed red, white and blue—you already know: Group 20 Rugby League isn’t just a competition.
-It’s a way of life.
-From the first kick‑off in April to the final siren in September, the paddocks of the western Riverina become battlegrounds, and every club carries the hopes of its community.
+If you live anywhere in the Riverina—especially around Griffith, Leeton, or the small towns that bleed red, white and blue—you already know: NSW Group 20 Rugby League isn’t just a competition.
+It’s a way of life

 And 2026?
 It’s set to be a cracker.
 The Darlington Point Coleambally Roosters are the defending premiers after a memorable 2025 campaign, but the ghosts of Griffith Waratah Tigers (with their 13 titles) are always lurking, and clubs like Leeton GreensYenda Blue Heelers and West Wyalong Mallee Men are desperate to knock the Roosters off their perch.
 Grab your jersey, fill the thermos, and let’s get you up to speed.